slowlane112/Esp32-Game-and-Watch/gandw_cardputer/README.md

 Download the code from this repo.

-Use LCD-Game-Shrinker to generate a game files (see above) and place the gw files in the /gandw_cardputer/main/ directory.
+Use LCD-Game-Shrinker to generate the game files (see above) and place the gw files in the /gandw_cardputer/main/ directory.

 Go back to /gandw_cardputer/ directory and open the terminal or cmd window in this directory.